Top risk factors facing the insurance industry in 2026

 5. Talent shortage

 High-performing talent remains the backbone of the insurance industry.
 Despite technological advancements, it’s still the human touch that discerns nuances and makes strategic decisions.
-Talent, especially senior talent, shapes businesses, deals with risks and drives companies forward.
+But the pressing question is: Where will the next generation of talent come from?

-However, where will that talent come from?
-The Chamber of Commerce forecasts that by 2036, 50% of the current insurance workforce will retire, leaving more than 400,000 open positions unfilled.
+Demographic trends foreshadow a looming talent gap.
+The US Chamber of Commerce warns that over the next 15 years, about 50% of the current insurance workforce will retire, leaving more than 400,000 open positions unfilled.

 6. Financial risks

-The economic landscape is, to put it mildly, in a state of flux.
-As whispers of market instability grow louder and recessionary clouds gather, insurance companies face pronounced financial risks.
+The economic landscape is, to put it mildly, in flux.
+As whispers of market instability grow louder, insurers face pronounced financial risks on multiple fronts.

 How insurance companies can mitigate or prevent these risks

-For insurance companies, risk mitigation shouldn’t be a reactionary response.
-Rather, it should be a continuous process.
-By building a proactive company culture that emphasizes strategic foresight, preparedness and adaptability, firms can navigate current challenges and also preempt future ones.
+For insurers, risk mitigation shouldn’t be a reactionary response.
+As 2026 approaches, it must be an embedded, continuous process.
+By building a proactive company culture that emphasizes strategic foresight, preparedness and adaptability, firms can navigate current challenges and also get ahead of future ones.

 How Hanover can help